danfuzz/samizdat/doc/samizdat-0-lib/peg.md

 <br><br>
 ### In-Language Definitions

+#### `makeParseForwarder() <> function`

+Simple parser forward declaration utility.
+The result of a call to this function is a parser, which forwards `parse` calls to an initially un-set box.

+This function is like `makeFunctionForwarder`, except for parsers not functions.
+See that function for more details.

 #### `pegApply(rule, input) <> . | void`

 Applies a parser rule to the given input, yielding whatever result the